13 Best Hiking Trails near Nashville, TN

 Address: 1254 Narrows of the Harpeth Road, Kingston Springs, Tennessee

-Montgomery Bell Trail, 10.5 miles long, has an elevation gain of more than 1,000 feet and is rated moderate.
+Montgomery Bell Trail, 10.4 miles long and located at a state park of the same name, has an elevation gain of more than 1,000 feet and is rated moderate.
 Once you have completed the entire loop, you will have seen most areas of the park and many of its natural features.
-After leaving your vehicle at the park visitor center, the trail will lead you to stream crossings, waterfalls, three lakes, an 18-hole golf course, and a historic log cabin.

 Montgomery Bell State Park is located 38 miles west of Nashville.
 Consider an overnight stay before or after your hike in one of eight deluxe cabins, or a room in the lodge that has a restaurant and other resort amenities.
-The 94-site campground is an attractive option for provisioned hikers.
+The 100-plus-site campground is an attractive option for provisioned hikers.

 Address: Montgomery Bell State Park, 1020 Jackson Hill Road, Burns, Tennessee